erdemiraysu/KingCounty_House_Sales_Regression/README.md

 ## Data
 ***

-King County House Sales dataset is in the folder [Data] (https://github.com/erdemiraysu/KingCountySales_Regression_Project2/tree/master/Data).
+King County House Sales dataset is in the folder [Data](https://github.com/erdemiraysu/KingCountySales_Regression_Project2/tree/master/data).
 It contains house sale prices for King County sold between May 2014 and May 2015.

 The variables/features included in the dataset are: